alex-makes-things/SimpleUI/README.md

-# ESP-UI
+# SimpleUI

 This is a versatile library for creating GUIs, made to be user-friendly, have simple syntax and be memory efficient.
-With ESP-UI, you can easily animate objects, images, icons, and thanks to the advanced focusing system, you only have to bind navigation inputs and the library will handle the focusing automatically, supporting every bizzare layout.
+With SimpleUI, you can easily animate objects, images, icons, and thanks to the advanced focusing system, you only have to bind navigation inputs and the library will handle the focusing automatically, supporting every bizzare layout.